 Back in 2017 I was asked by my Aunt and Uncle to join a relay team for the run leg of IM 70.3 Boulder.
 I did not know anything about triathlons or what to expect so I trained up for what would be my first half marathon distance run.
 The excitement and atmosphere surrounding the event was intoxicating, and I knew that this was something I wanted to do.
 I started getting serious about swimming and biking around the summer of 2018 and started participating in the indoor triathlons at the Rec Plex and signed up for and completed my first IM 70.3 in Ohio.
-2019 was full of firsts, first Olympic distance, first half IM, but it was a great year and now I have my sights set on 2 half distances in 2020 and a full in 2021.
+2019 was full of firsts, first Olympic distance, first half IM, it was a great year.
+2020 was a unique year for sure, and 2021 I have my sights set on IM 70.3 St. George and my first Full Iron distance in Indiana.

 The Saint Louis Tri Club, and triathlon community at large, have been nothing short of amazing.
 I have met some really terrific people, and the helpful and friendly attitude from the club will keep me in this sport for years to come.
 I hope to begin to pass forward my knowledge and experience to the next generation of triathletes, and continue to push the boundaries of my own abilities.